Alternate Names: Custer Spar

 This is one of the main feldspars used in the ceramic industry in North America.
 It is used in industries such as abrasives, sanitary ware, floor and wall tile, dinnerware, pottery, and electrical porcelain.
 It is a ceramic grade, high potash feldspar and is available in crude, 200, 325 mesh and chip form.

-Since 2012 we have been getting independent reports of a reduction in the potash content (below that stated on the data sheet).
-Traditionally Pacer, the manufacturer, has reported it as around 10% (as is shown in the chemistry given here, and from their online data sheet).
-However Ron Roy claims that, from his independent analysis of specimens over time, around the year 2000 the K2O content dropped to about 7.5 (with no accompanying change in the Na2O).
-Pacer disputes this.
-The chemical analyses they provide with individual shipments of material continued to report K2O, Na2O and Fe2O3 levels at quite similar to those stated on their data sheet.
-Additionally, they have a page on their website named "Clarification of Custer Feldspar Chemical Composition Data" in which they claim their analysis is, and has been, accurate.
-Whether justified or not, Custer Feldspar has become somewhat of a scapegoat, people actually blaming it when online recipes they try do not work!
+Since the 2000s we have been getting independent reports of a significant reduction in the potash content and increase is SiO2 (compared to that stated on the the official data sheet).
+Traditionally Pacer, the manufacturer, has reported KNaO as around 13%.
+However independent testing done (e.g. by Ron Roy and others) suggested that around the year 2000 the K2O content dropped to about 7.5 (with no accompanying change in the Na2O).
+Pacer disputed this.
+The chemical analyses they provided with individual shipments of material continued to report chemistries similar to those stated on their datasheet.
+Additionally, they had a page on their website named "Clarification of Custer Feldspar Chemical Composition Data" in which they claimed their analysis was always accurate.
+Whether justified or not, Custer Feldspar became somewhat of a scapegoat, people blaming it when online recipes they try do not work!

-As with any feldspar, production users should be vigilant to do sieve analysis testing to spot any iron bearing particles in the plus 100 mesh range.
+As with any feldspar, production users should be vigilant to do sieve analysis testing to spot any iron-bearing particles in the plus 100 mesh range.
+A melt fluidity test is also practical to gauge its behavior as a flux.

 A cone 8 comparative flow tests of Custer, G-200 and i-minerals high soda and high potassium feldspars.
 Notice how little the pure materials are moving (bottom), even though they are fired to cone 11.
 In addition, the sodium feldspars move better than the potassium ones.
 But feldspars do their real fluxing work when they can interact with other materials.
 Notice how well they flow with only 10% frit added (top), even though they are being fired three cones lower.